All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What Is BPC-157?

 BPC-157 (Body Protection Compound-157) is a 15-amino-acid synthetic peptide derived from a protein naturally found in human gastric juice .
 While its tissue-healing properties have been studied across many systems, the skin is one area where its mechanisms are particularly relevant.
-Skin is the body's largest organ and its primary barrier against the outside world, and maintaining its health and repair capacity is essential.
+Skin is the body's largest organ and its primary barrier against the outside world, and maintaining its health and repair capacity is important.

 For a complete overview of BPC-157, see our BPC-157 benefits guide.